 In writing, your tone can convey just as much meaning as your words.
-In fact, it conveys meaning that your words simply can’t, like how you feel about the topic you’re discussing, or how you think a situation is likely to play out.
+In fact, it can convey meaning that your words often can’t, like how you feel about the topic you’re discussing or how you think a situation is likely to play out.
 That’s where grammatical moods, like the subjunctive mood, come into play.

 The subjunctive mood is how you express hypothetical situations and outcomes.
-It’s the mood used to express wishes, hopes, desires, and any other imagined outcome you might find yourself describing in speech or writing.
+It’s the mood used to express wishes, hopes, desires, and any other imagined outcome you might describe in speech or writing.
 If you’ve ever written something that began with “If I were . . .,” you’ve written in the subjunctive mood.

 What is the subjunctive, and how does it work?

 The subjunctive isn’t a tense.
 It’s a mood.
 It’s that not-quite-concrete wording you use when you’re discussing things you want to happen, hope will happen, or anticipate will happen.
 Unlike some other languages, English doesn’t have a specific subjunctive verb form.
-Rather, phrases, clauses, and sentences in the subjunctive mood are expressed by using the bare form of the verb in a finite clause and, when applicable, by using “be” or “were” as the sentence’s linking verb.
-Here are examples of sentences in the subjunctive mood:
+Rather, phrases, clauses, and sentences express the subjunctive mood by using the bare form of a verb in a finite clause.
+Often, the verbs be or were are used as linking verbs in sentences written in the subjunctive mood.